Richard - life before Grog

 Davi B - life before Grog

 An Ecosse-Brasilian with many a year’s experience soaked in the wine trade.
 With Italian paternal & maternal grandparents who separately emigrated from Italy (from different regions) to Brasil, he has an excellent gastronomic pedigree.
 After a trial for Hearts he decided that Scottish football didn’t live up to his Brasilian expectations.
-He ended up running his own restaurant in Edinburgh; after spending time in London, Ibiza & Italy; not in that order.
-He has worked in Great Grog since 2014 now & is the most multi-lingual member of the team, or at least so he says.

 Clare - life before Grog

 Clare has her level 3 (with distinction - no less) & is studying for her level 4 diploma in wine.
 She cycles to work & occassionally doesn't fall off (no wine involved).
-She has enormous experience working in various restaurants around Edinburgh & can pronounce "Gewurztraminer or Hárslevelű " effortlessly (go on, test her!).
+She has enormous experience working in various restaurants around Edinburgh & can pronounce "Gewurztraminer or Hárslevelű " effortlessly (go on, go on, test her!).
 Clare is a brand new Grogger - she started in 2016.